L-4

 • Step 1: The second moment is

-This transition, in , is between a high temeprature, phase and a low temeprature no RSB phase.
+This transition, in , separates a high-temperature phase with and a low-temperature phase with and no RSB.